-The criteria serve as a checklist once the decision about transferring an existing practice is taken.
+The list of success factors and their underlying principles serve as a checklist once the decision about transferring an existing practice is taken.
 The list is intended to help transfer and organise an existing practice.
 At the same time, altering the perspective from a focus on the implementation of a transfer process to one designing/ adapting a practice, it can also help to get a better understanding of the existing practices that are considered for transfer.
-It supports the decision making process on whether to implement the practice in its entirety, to implement single elements, or to not implement it at all.
+It supports the decision-making process on whether to implement the practice in its entirety, to implement single elements, or to not implement it at all.